What is National Eligibility cum Entrance Test-UG (NEET-UG)?

 An opportunity after a week of last date will be given to the candidates for such corrections, if any.
+For NEET-UG, 2018, the corrections page will be available from 12.03.2018 (Monday) to 16.03.2018 (Friday).
 No correction will be allowed thereafter.
 All the information (especially category) which is correct on the date of submission of form will be considered valid and no change is allowed later.

 Yes.
 Details are given below and are available on the website.

 |HELP LINE NUMBERS FOR NEET(UG) – 2017|